zak-kh/ZAPF/README.txt

 Contributions to ZAPF are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on the GitHub repository.

-## License

-ZAPF is released under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Credits

-ZAPF was developed by [Your Name] and is inspired by the need to efficiently discover admin panels for website security assessment.
+ZAPF was developed by z4 and is inspired by the need to efficiently discover admin panels for website security assessment.

 ---